numba/numba/docs/source/user/jit.rst

       This carries the risk that "old" function code might be used in the calculations.
     - Global variables are treated as constants.
-The cache will remember the value in the global variable used at compilation.
+The cache will remember the value of the global variable at compilation time.
 On cache load, the cached function will not rebind to the new value of the global variable.

 .. _parallel_jit_option: